Guide to Adobe Creative Cloud

 The Adobe Creative Cloud comprises multiple applications for photographers, video editors, designers and other creative professionals and enthusiasts.

-Most relevant for photographers are Lightroom and Photoshop, with Acrobat (PDFs/online signing), Illustrator (GFX design), Spark (visual storytelling), Portfolio (personalised websites) and various other apps being popular in the industry too.
+Most relevant for photographers are Lightroom and Photoshop, with Acrobat (PDFs/online signing), Illustrator (vector graphics editor), Spark (visual storytelling), Portfolio (personalised websites) and various other apps being popular in the industry too.

 (For a brief description of all 52 of the Adobe apps, see here.)